MicrosoftDocs/fabric-docs/docs/data-factory/connector-mariadb-copy-activity.md

 ---
-title: Configure MariaDB for Pipeline in copy activity
+title: Configure MariaDB in copy activity
-description: This article explains how to copy data using MariaDB for Pipeline.
+description: This article explains how to copy data using MariaDB.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to